HeadCrash (band): Direction of Correctness, expanded lineup, and Overdose on Tradition (1994–1996)

 When the album, entitled Direction of Correctness, was finished, HeadCrash decided to no longer be a studio-exclusive project; thus, they enlisted second vocalist Shane Cooper and drummer Nico Berthold into the band.
 Wright had previously met Cooper at Kaiserslautern High School, which housed a U.S. military base within Germany.
 With approximately 50,000 American residents, the vicinity was the largest community of Americans outside of the United States mainland.

 Direction of Correctness was released in March 1994 on EastWest Records.
 HeadCrash played their very first live show that same month in Germany, despite initially forming nearly two years earlier.
 "Black Gold" and "Freedom" were released as singles to support the album.
 The single version of "Freedom" was re-recorded and remixed so that the entire lineup was included on the track.
 A music video was also produced for the song and it found occasional airplay on MTV's Headbanger's Ball and 120 Minutes; however, the band was dissatisfied with the final outcome as they felt that their vision was lost.
 During the second half of 1994, Ingenthron had to leave HeadCrash to focus on his other band Spermbirds.
-As a result, Junior Douglas from the band War Dance had joined the band on tour.
+As a result, Junior Douglas from the band War Dance joined the band on tour.
 HeadCrash's first major tour was as the openers for the hip-hop group Boo-Yaa T.R.I.B.E. throughout Europe.
-The song "Scapegoat", which originally appeared on the Scapegoat album and then re-recorded for Direction of Correctness, also appeared on the soundtrack to the Italian black comedy film The Day of the Beast in 1995.
+The song "Scapegoat", which originally appeared on the Scapegoat album and then re-recorded for Direction of Correctness, also appeared on the soundtrack to the Spanish-Italian black comedy film The Day of the Beast in 1995.